 A tidy garden is less likely to be a rat magnet.
 So trim your lawn to remove rat friendly shelter and food.
 Regularly sort and clean your shed and any other outdoor storage you might have.

-Cats love to kill rats, while dogs are likely to scare them away.
-Of course, we’re not suggesting you should get a pet purely for rat control, however, pets can be a fantastic deterrent.
+You might already know that cats love to kill rats, while dogs are likely to scare them away.
+Of course, we’re not suggesting you should get a pet purely for rat control.
+However, pets can be a fantastic deterrent.

 Rats love compost bins as they provide plenty of food and warm shelter.
 One of the easiest ways to stop them entering is to lay chicken wire underneath.